eworm-de/routeros-scripts/doc/hotspot-to-wpa.md

 -----------

-RouterOS supports an unlimited number of MAC address specific passphrases for WPA2 encrypted wifi networks via access list.
-The idea of this script is to transfer hotspot credentials to MAC address specific WPA2 passphrase.
+RouterOS supports an unlimited number of MAC address specific passphrases for WPA encrypted wifi networks via access list.
+The idea of this script is to transfer hotspot credentials to MAC address specific WPA passphrase.

 Requirements and installation
 -----------------------------

-You need a properly configured hotspot on one (open) SSID and a WP2 enabled SSID with suffix "`-wpa`".
+You need a properly configured hotspot on one (open) SSID and a WPA enabled SSID with suffix "`-wpa`".

 Then install the script.